SBS (Australian TV channel): 1980s to the 1990s

-On 14 October 1983, the service expanded into Canberra on UHF28, Cooma and Goulburn on UHF58 and at the same time changed its name to Network 0–28.
-Its new slogan was the long-running "Bringing the World Back Home".
+On 14 October 1983, the service expanded to Canberra on UHF28, as well as Cooma and Goulburn on UHF58, at the same time changing its name to Network 0–28.
+It also introduced a new slogan: "Bringing the World Back Home".
+To mark the expansion, the channel aired a message from the prime minister, as well as a documentary on UHF tuning.

-On 18 February 1985, the station changed its name to SBS and began daytime transmissions from 11am to 2pm, while pushing back the starting time of the evening transmissions to 5:30pm.
-In June that year, SBS expanded to Brisbane, Adelaide, Newcastle, Wollongong and the Gold Coast.
-On 5 January 1986 SBS ceased broadcasting on the VHF0 frequency.
-Although many Australians at the time did not have UHF antennas, SBS's VHF license had already been extended by a year at this stage and not all antennas had worked well with the low-frequency Channel 0 either.
-Following this, on 16 March 1986, SBS commenced transmission in Perth, Mount Gambier, Loxton-Renmark, Port Pirie, Broken Hill, Toowoomba, Townsville, Bendigo, Ballarat, Traralgon and Hobart.
-Darwin was the last capital city to receive the channel, with a local signal launched on 20 May 1994.
-Other cities that have launched the channel on, between and beyond those days included Maryborough/Wide Bay–Burnett, Rockhampton, Mackay, Katherine, Cairns, Bunbury, Albany, Kalgoorlie, Esperance, Geraldton, Alice Springs, Tennant Creek, Mount Isa, Orange, Griffith, Mildura, Swan Hill, Wagga Wagga, Albury-Wodonga, Coffs Harbour, Lismore, Tamworth and Taree.
-Shepparton was the last city to launch SBS in November 2001.
+On 18 February 1985, the station was renamed to SBS and began daytime programming from 11 a.m. to 2 p.m., while the start time of the evening transmissions was moved to 5:30 p.m.
+In June of the same year, SBS expanded to Brisbane, Adelaide, Newcastle, Wollongong, and the Gold Coast.
+On 5 January 1986, SBS ceased broadcasting on the VHF0 frequency.
+Although many Australians at the time did not have UHF antennas, SBS's VHF license had already been extended for one year, and not all antennas were compatible with the channel's low-frequency broadcasting either.
+Following this, on 16 March 1986, SBS commenced transmission in Perth and Hobart.
+Darwin was the last capital city to receive SBS, with a local signal launched on 20 May 1994, and Shepparton was the last city to launch the channel in November 2001.

-Although SBS Television commenced transmissions as a non-commercial television network, in 1991 it began accepting and broadcasting television advertisements (a controversial move at the time).
-These were shown between programs, rather than having them interrupt programs.
+Although SBS Television commenced transmissions as a non-commercial television network, in 1991, the network began broadcasting advertisements between programs.

 2000s

-In 2001, digital terrestrial television was introduced with transmissions available to most of SBS Television's coverage area on 1 January 2001, this was soon followed by the gradual introduction of widescreen programming.
+In 2001, digital terrestrial television was introduced with transmissions available to most of SBS Television's coverage area on 1 January 2001.
+This was soon followed by the gradual introduction of widescreen programming.

 The hosts of The Movie Show, David Stratton and Margaret Pomeranz, moved to the ABC in April 2004 to host a new program called At the Movies.
-The Movie Show continued with four new hosts, which included Megan Spencer, Jaimie Leonarder, Fenella Kernebone and Marc Fennell.
-The final episode of The Movie Show aired in June 2006, after the show was axed.
+The Movie Show continued with four new hosts, which included Megan Spencer, Jaimie Leonarder, Fenella Kernebone, and Marc Fennell.
+The final episode of The Movie Show aired in June 2006, after the show was cancelled.
 The same month, SBS announced it would start showing advertisements during programs, unlike the previous practice in which advertisements were only shown in between programs.
 In May 2007, The Movie Show returned with a new interactive ten-minute format, presented by Lisa Hensley and Michael Adams.

-On 1 June 2009, SBS TV was renamed SBS One to coincide with the launch of its new sister channel SBS Two, which would carry programming geared towards younger audiences.
+On 1 June 2009, SBS TV was renamed SBS One to coincide with the launch of its new sister channel SBS Two (now SBS 2), which would offer programming geared towards younger audiences.